RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/1-payment-networks.md

 A payment network is defined by:
 * The information, defined at the request creation, necessary to be able to detect payments
-* A payment method, it's the method used to perform a detectable payment
+* A payment method, the method used to perform a detectable payment
 * A payment detection method, it's the process to determine the amount paid by the payer through the payment method

 ## Types of payment network